Adrian Sutil: Sauber (2014)

 It was announced on 13 December 2013 that Sutil would join Sauber for 2014.
-For the first six races of the 2014 season Sutil struggled with a car which lacked pace and he also made a number of mistakes which lost him possible points finishes.
+For the first six races of the 2014 season, Sutil struggled with a car which lacked pace and he also made a number of mistakes which lost him possible points finishes.
 At the Japanese Grand Prix, Sutil aquaplaned into turn seven on lap 42, stranding his car.
 Double yellow flags were waved at the corner while a recovery vehicle was dispatched to recover Sutil's car.
 The following lap, Jules Bianchi lost control of his Marussia at a high speed, crashing into the recovery vehicle.
 Bianchi ultimately died on 17 July 2015, aged 25, due to complications from his traumatic brain injury.
 Sutil ended up with the most DNFs of the season.

-In November 2014, it was announced he would be dropped and replaced for the 2015 Formula One season.
+In November 2014, it was announced Sutil would be dropped and replaced for the 2015 Formula One season.